TorSalve/topography-of-hci/topography-builder/README.md

 ## Usage

+> 🔧 **Note**: As this tool is under development, the interface and workflow may change.
+Check this README for the latest instructions.

 1. Open your browser and go to `http://localhost:5173` (or the URL shown in the terminal)
 2. Drag and drop a 3D file (OBJ, FBX, STL, or PLY) onto the upload area
 3. Wait for processing to complete
 4. The topographical map will automatically download as a PNG file

+**Known Issues**:
+- Some file formats may not process correctly
+- Large files (>50MB) may cause timeouts
+- UI may be inconsistent across different browsers
+- Error messages may not always be helpful

 ## API Endpoints